What is a Prenup?

 Most attorneys and advisors would recommend that each side retain independent legal counsel.
 We make no recommendation either way, except that you should comply with your state's laws.

 Many of our clients are trying to keep their legal costs down and frequently the couple waits until after our phone call to review the actual prenup and answer questions to decide whether the other party should retain their own counsel.
-We welcome questions from both parties to the marriage because we want couples to feel confident that they understand the prenup we’ve prepared for them.
 It is important that each party to a prenup have a full understanding of the document, its terms and the legal consequences of those terms.